 TRU FORM FINANCING

-We have partnered with many different banks, credit unions, and financial institutions in order to get our customers as many financing options as they can get.
+We are partners with many different banks, credit unions, and financial institutions in order to get our customers as many financing options as they can get.
 In order to get the process going, fill out your information and we can take it from there.
-The form is located here (Financing page).
+You can navigate the form here (Financing page).
 A 5% - 20% down payment is standard on most loans for RVs and Mortgages.

 Since we are members of RVIA, NADA listed, and a RV dealer you can apply at any bank or Credit Union for an RV loan.
 Seven, 10, and 15 year loan terms are available.
-We also work closely with several RV lenders to give our customers the most available options.
-It's a very easy process, and we're happy to help you navigate your loan process.
+We also work closely with several RV lenders to give our customers the most viable options.
+It's a very easy to apply, and we're happy to help you navigate your loan process.

 HOME EQUITY LOAN

-Depending on the model and size, either a 3/4 ton pickup or a 1 ton pickup truck is recommended for moving your Travel Trailer RV.
+Depending on the model and size, we recommend either a 3/4 ton pickup or a 1 ton pickup truck for moving your Travel Trailer RV.
 Once you have decided on a model and options, we can determine the pickup size you will need.

-Your RV may need to be licensed, insured, and registered.
+You may need to have your RV licensed, insured, and registered.
 Contact your local DMV for more details.
 It may be that all you need is a trip permit, depending on your use and type of lending.
 If you don't plan to move it very often, a licensed mover can move your RV for you from one place to another; usually for a "by-the-mile" fee ($3.00-$5.00/mile).
 Tru Form delivers to all contiguous United States.

 It's important to be aware of laws and code concerning RV parking wherever you decide to keep it.

-Since we are members of RVIA and listed in NADA, insurance can be purchased at any major insurance carrier.
+Since we are members of RVIA and listed in NADA, you can purchase your insurance at any major insurance carrier.
 Just like your car.
 If you get a mortgage through us, your insurance will be rolled into your mortgage payment.

 Build space -

 Building a tiny house takes between 400 and 1,000 hours, depending on your skill level and the complexity of the house.
-It is important to ask if you could give this much free time?
+It is important to ask if you could give this much free time.
 Can you be comfortable extending your build timeline as necessary to fit it into your existing work and family commitments?

 Can you afford to buy tiny house plans, materials and tools? - If the answer is no, proceed with caution so you’re not left with tools, materials, and lost time with very little, to no resale value.

 Can you afford to buy a new, completed RV (around $45,000 to $80,000)? - What's great with buying a new one is you are rest assured that everything is in tip-top shape.
 You don't need to worry about wear and tear that comes with a used RV.
 What's more, some companies build to RV standards which makes financing an option.
 Note, RV financing offers shorter terms and higher interest than a conventional 30 year mortgage.
 You can buy read- made tiny houses